LoginRadius/engineering-portal/content/guest-post/vim-level-up/index.md

 ---

 ## Prerequisites
-You should know the basics of VIM beforehand.
+You should know the basics of Vim beforehand.
 You may refer to a previous blog [Vim: Getting started](https://www.loginradius.com/blog/async/vim-getting-started/).

 This tutorial explores the following concepts: